 You can print it the pattern out here.

 Once the boards were cut out to the desired shape, I got to work painting.
 The boards were white, but I gave them another coat around the beard area and on the pompom.
-Then painted in the face area using red paint, white and yellow paint to make a flesh tone.Now the Santa needed some dimension.
+Then painted in the face area using red paint, white and yellow paint to make a flesh tone.Now the reclaimed wood Santa decoration needs some dimension.
 I did this by cutting out some plywood overlays in a tree, hat brim and mustache shape with a jigsaw.
 Then the shapes were sanded and painted.

 Add the hat brim and mustache to your Santa head area.
 Paint some eyes on the Santa face and add the red jingle bell for a nose.
 Attach the holly and berry to the hat brim.I used a plastic coated yellow rope.
 I tried various types of rope and this one was the easiest to “seal” on the ends with a bit of hot glue.
 I formed the word joy and added it to the bottom of the Santa figure with my hot glue gun.